trustoverip/TechArch/spec.md

 ### 7.1 Endpoint Systems

 Endpoint Systems represent ToIP systems that are under a party’s direct control.
+An Endpoint System's boundary is delineated by its locus of control.
 A party means the entity that is evaluating, relying on, and benefiting from a trust relationship.
 In other words, a party is any user of the system without regard to their role in the system.
 This represents a contrast with the traditional identity and access management (IAM) distinct roles of a user who is making trust assertions and a *relying party* who is relying on those assertions to make a trust decision.
 In a ToIP system, Endpoint Systems have a symmetric *peer-to-peer* trust relationship in Layer 2 — the trust spanning layer.

-Endpoint Systems are autonomous in the sense that a party’s locus of control is fully contained within the given Endpoint System.
+Endpoint Systems are autonomous in the sense that a party’s locus of control is the whole Endpoint System by definition.
 This means a potential compromise of other Endpoint Systems, Intermediary Systems, or Supporting Systems will not directly compromise the integrity of a given Endpoint System.
 Each Endpoint System can be simple or very complex, i.e., it may have many further divided functions and/or services, however in this reference architecture, we shall consider the abstract Endpoint System autonomous.
 Implementers SHOULD ensure autonomy for Endpoint Systems [REQ A.1]

 Common examples of Endpoint Systems include: